fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 ## CBUS Long Message codes

 CBUS long messages are sent using a stream, which has a stream number.
 The sending module sends to a specific number and the other modules listen to the streams as needed, not the one they send on.
 This means that I need to have a scheme for the allocation of the stream numbers.
 For the moment I will assign a different number to each module, using a series starting at 11.
 If there are multiple instances of a particular module code the numbers will have to be set in some other way, such as configuration.
 I can build in some checks.

+Sending streams assigned

+11  CANTEXTL - currently on old hardware
+12  CAN1602PIN
+13
+14  CANTOTEM

 ## Testing